StefanRvO/libmsr145/README.md

 #####General:

-* Setting baudrate(If the baudrate is set to more than 38400 b/s, the device hangs if too many commands is sent in a row, also the baudrate is reset to 9600 b/s if a command have not been send in ~5 seconds).
+* Setting baudrate(The baudrate is reset to 9600 b/s if a command have not been send in ~5 seconds).
 * Calculation of 8-bit CRC checksum used by the protocol
 * Formatting the memory

 #####Reading:

 * Read name